djarenas/Pedagogical-Algorithms-in-C-/README.md

 Custom Binary-Tree-Node class.
 Custom Binary-Tree class implemented as linked lists of binary-tree nodes.
 Class Methods: Build the tree using an input vector (pre-order arranged).
 Print an existing tree in either: pre-order, in-order, post-order, or level-order.
 Search if an element is inside the tree.
 Read an existing tree and save elements into a vector.
 Search if an element is inside the tree (breadth-first search or depth-first search); count how many instances an element is found.
 Rotate (left or right) the root or a specific element.
 Custom Binary-Search Tree class inheriting from the Binary-Tree Class.
 Polymorphism in building the binary search tree using an input vector.
 Insert a new element into the binary search tree by keeping the node's relationships valid.
 Find max, min values.
 Remove a node, whether it is a leaf, has a single child, or has two children.

+Heaps
+Custom Heap class implemented as a vector conceptualized as a complete binary tree.
+Class Methods: Printing the heap, level by level.
+Sift up; sift down (heapify); insert a new element; remove top element; find and remove specific element (closest to the top).

+Hash Tables
+Custom Hash class: Custom hash function, hash table, and linked-lists for collision handling.
+Rehashing function when the table exceeds a custom load factor.
+Class Methods:  Search a key and return value in O(1)-average; insert a new element in O(1); erase an element in O(1)-average; overload the [] operator.

+Tries
+Custom Trie class implemented as a tree of custom nodes.
+Methods: Search in O(key-length); insert a new word O(key-length).